 Almost immediately, it was almost instantaneous, because we had the recording instruments that were calibrated to accurately record the predicted yield of the various tests.
 And so when the instruments didn’t show the predicted yield, we knew almost instantaneously (that the thermonuclear device had under-performed.)

 Secondly, after the tests, it’s a practice to take the vehicles and visit the site of the shafts.
 When we (the team also included Dr A.P.J.
 Abdul Kalam and Dr R. Chidambaram) went there, we saw the crater was very large for the fission bomb, it was even larger than the one in 1974.
 But for the TN shaft, the damage was very little.
 No crater was formed.

 “The statement attributed to Kalam is because some people beseeched him, ‘Sir, you are a Bharat Ratna.
 Entire India adores you.
 Speak in our support’.”
-No crater?

 Were there other sceptics about the performance of the thermonuclear device?

 Almost immediately, the international seismological centres, including those with decades of experience of monitoring underground testing, put out their assessment that the 45 KT yield claimed for the thermonuclear device didn’t happen.
 It was instantaneous, it was not inspired, it was not racist.
 You can’t give any such labels and say that they were deliberately doing it to downplay India’s success.

 What about the other team members?
 Were they also sceptical?

 Seeing is believing.
 They accepted that the TN device had under-performed.
 The Bombay team didn’t accept that.